-Attached is the final Engineer's (the "Report") for the District, which is consistent with the Preliminary Report.
-The Report includes a detailed description of the existing improvements within the District, the estimated maintenance costs, the method of assessment apportionment for each lot or parcel within the District boundaries, and a diagram showing the boundaries of the District (and zone).
-The Report also provides an analysis of the District's financial status.
+Attached to this report is the preliminary Engineer's Report (the "Report") for the District, which include a detailed description of the existing improvements within the District, the estimated maintenance costs, the methods of assessment apportionment, and diagrams showing the boundaries.
+The report also provides analyses of the District's financial status.